 - Revised by: The Department Board

-Bachelor's degree and at least 60 credits in language technology/computational linguistics; or at least 60 credits in computer science; or at least 60 credits in linguistics or language subject.
-Knowledge in English equivalent to what is required for entry to Swedish first-cycle courses and study programmes.
+A Bachelor's degree and (1) 60 credits in language technology/computational linguistics, or (2) 60 credits in computer science, or (3) 60 credits in a language subject, 15 credits in computer programming and 7.5 credits in logic/discrete mathematics.
+Knowledge of English equivalent to what is required for entry to Swedish first-cycle courses and study programmes.